Johns Hopkins University - Applied Physics Laboratory

 You have the vision...
 We make it true®

-At Cleveland Construction, our mission is to Make It True®.
+Our mission is to Make It True®.
 Whether that’s making the visions of architects come true...building true relationships with subcontractors...staying true to our word with owners and developers...or making our company a truly great career path for employees... our Make It True® mission is what creates the unmistakable trust, loyalty, and teamwork that sets Cleveland Construction people apart.